 I got a job in the NHS and I was offered two choices: to study CIPFA or CIMA.
 I chose CIPFA as a senior entrant at the grand of age of 25.
 When I looked at the syllabus it seemed more interesting as it had the public services reputation, as well as the leadership elements of the course.

 How does the CIPFA qualification help you in your day-to-day tasks, as well as long-term?

 As CIPFA is such a comprehensive qualification, you have a comfort in knowing that you have had some training or preparation for most situations.
 Also because your fellow CIPFA trainees are working in the public sector (even if in not exactly the same area) this provide a good support network, offering advice and experience about certain situations or processes.

 Do you believe that your qualification created opportunities for you that would have otherwise been unavailable?

-The CIPFA professional accounting qualification is from my experience a very well regarded qualification.
-I am sure that has opened doors to organisations for interviews that I wouldn’t have had the opportunity if I wasn’t CIPFA qualified.
+The CIPFA professional accounting qualification is, from my experience, very well-regarded.
+I am sure that it has opened doors to organisations that I wouldn't have had the opportunity to interview for if I wasn't CIPFA-qualified.

 What do you like most about your CIPFA membership?

 I find the training sessions and network events really useful.
 CIPFA members are really supportive.
-I have over the time had lots of support from more senior staff who I am sure are very busy doing their day job but took the time to advise and that has been a real help.
+I have over time had lots of support from more senior staff who I am sure are very busy doing their day jobs, but took the time to advise – and that has been a real help.

 What advice would you give current students who are looking to pursue a career in public finance?

 I would say enjoy your time studying and focus on getting the basics right.
 This will help you understand how to be an accountant and manager, and will hold you in good stead as you progress.
-Also, don’t try and plan your career to much just enjoy the opportunities.
-And remember to take time to laugh with your colleagues.
+Also, don't try and plan your career too much just enjoy the opportunities.
+And remember to take time to laugh with your colleagues!